SXYTEM/UrbanOctoWaffle/README.md

    ```
 Alternatively, you can run [start.bat](start.bat).

-12. Go to the server to which you invited the bot, and send a message containing a word ending in "ing", and vice versa.
-The bot will reply with the same words, except ending in "ong". *Voilá*!
+12. Go to the server to which you invited the bot, and send a message containing a word ending in "ing".
+The bot will reply with the same words, except ending in "ong".
+If a word ends with "ong" the bot will answer with the same word, but ending with "ing". *Voilá*!

 ## Configuration
 The program can be configured in the [config.json](config.json) file.
 There exists a default configuration file ([./src/default_config.json](./src/default_config.json)), and you can restore the config file to its defaults by running the following command: